Section 7702 Changes in 2021?

 - Education of children

 There are different types of life insurance depending on the customer’s goals.
-Permanent life insurance offers opportunities to build wealth.
+In fact, permanent life insurance offers opportunities to build wealth.
 It has a cash value component that you can take advantage of while you are still alive.

 Life insurance policy owners receive favorable tax treatment.
 Death benefits are tax-free while accumulated cash value has tax-deferred growth.

 Some types of permanent life insurance policies have a cash value feature.
-The cash value accumulates over time.
+Moreover, the cash value accumulates over time.
 You can use the accumulated cash as retirement savings.

 Effects of COVID-19 in Life Insurance